Job Functions, Duties, Responsibilities and Position Qualifications:

 Preferred – two additional years of driving experience.
 Previous experience in a similar setting and knowledge of medical terminology.

 Skills: Ability to communicate effectively at all levels within the organization and with organization’s customers.
 Ability to read and write in English.
 Ability to work without close supervision.
 Ability to interact with the organization’s customers in a professional, cordial manner.

-Licensure, Certification, Registrations: Valid Texas Driver’s License.
+Licensure, Certification, Registrations: Valid Driver’s License in the state of employment.
 Excellent driving record for the previous 3 year period.